-The DUMBO Incubator will leverage the neighborhood's digital and tech community and expertise to offer affordable workspace and business guidance to new tech entrepreneurs and startups in the City.
+The DUMBO Incubator leverages the neighborhood's digital and tech community and expertise to offer affordable workspace and business guidance to new tech entrepreneurs and startups in the city.

-Formerly a manufacturing area, DUMBO has become an established hub for New York City technology and digital media startup businesses – forming New York’s “Digital District” and “Silicon Beach,” as well as “Brooklyn’s Madison Avenue.”
-To meet growing demand in the area, NYCEDC has partnered with NYU-Poly and Two Trees Management to launch a tech startup incubator in DUMBO which is expected to be operational by fall 2011.
+Formerly a manufacturing area, DUMBO has become an established hub for New York City technology and digital media startup businesses—earning the nicknames “Digital District,” “Silicon Beach,” and “Brooklyn’s Madison Avenue.”
+To meet growing demand in the area, NYCEDC partnered with NYU-Poly and Two Trees Management to launch a tech startup incubator in DUMBO in 2011.

-Located at 20 Jay Street, the DUMBO Incubator will cater to technology-focused entrepreneurs from across various industries, including financial services, media, green, bioscience, and fashion.
-Over the next three years, tenants will be able to use approximately 30 dedicated workstations and additional co-working stations, as well as access educational programming and services, such as business counseling sessions, workshops, and networking events.
+Located at 20 Jay Street, the DUMBO Incubator caters to technology-focused entrepreneurs from across various industries including financial services, media, green, bioscience, and fashion.
+Tenants are able to use approximately 30 dedicated workstations and additional co-working stations, as well as access educational programming and services such as business counseling sessions, workshops, and networking events.

 NYCEDC provided a $250,000 grant to establish the incubator.
-NYU-Poly the facility operator leased the incubator space for 3 years from Two Trees Management, which provided the space at a discounted rate.
+NYU-Poly, the facility operator, leased the incubator space for three years from Two Trees Management, which provided the space at a discounted rate.
 NYU-Poly is currently the operator of the Varick Street Incubator, the first City-sponsored incubator for high-tech startups that launched in 2009.

-It is anticipated that the DUMBO Incubator will open its doors in fall 2011.
-If you are interested in more information, along with updates on when the incubator will begin accepting tenant applications, please visit the NYU-Poly DUMBO Incubator website.
+If you are interested in more information, please visit the NYU-Poly DUMBO Incubator website.